ceramic-sf/quick-boi-source/bolq.md

 The brain can compute anything, so it must have error correction capacity to run those computations.
 Analogue systems do not allow this, and so the brain must be digital.
 ```

-The [human brain is a universal computer](#brains-are-universal-turing-machines), and as [all universal computers are ditital](#all-universal-computers-are-digital-computers), the brain is a digital computer.
+The [human brain is a universal computer](#brains-are-universal-turing-machines), and as [all universal computers are digital](#all-universal-computers-are-digital-computers), the brain is a digital computer.
 There must be binary on-off states that allow error correction, and indeed neurons behave in an all-or-nothing way, where they are either on or off.

-*The brain must be a digital computer because it has the proprty of universality, which requires error correction that analogue computers lack.*
+*The brain must be a digital computer because it has the property of universality, which requires error correction that analogue computers lack.*

 ### Epistemology is digital